Welcoming to Mushroom Festival Denison Pequotsepos Nature Center - Mystic, CT |

 Our guide herself was also rather entertaining; not only did we learn a ton in a short amount of time about the mushrooms sitting right along our feet, but the sheer passion and admiration that she had for the found fungi was surprising.
 Yes, you read that correctly—she had a “passion and admiration” for the mushrooms in the way she would handle, cradle, pet, and talk about the found specimens as though they were treasured children.
 She would hold them up for our group to see and she would peer expertly at them through the mini magnifying glass that hung on a lanyard around her neck.
 The closer she looked at the fungi, the more she would ooh and coo over the sample all the while describing the personality and style of the mushroom.
 It was rather delightful and entertaining to see how smitten she was by the various fungi, occasionally referring to some a “these little cuties.”
 It was impossible not to get drawn in by her appreciation for the mushrooms and we too found ourselves charmed not only by the mushrooms but by our quirky, amusing, and knowledgeable guide as well.

-to dozens of us happy to partake.
+Serving up the wild mushroom menu to dozens of us happy to partake. |

 After our tour, with tickets in hand, we followed our noses to the fragrant food booths doling out hearty dishes featuring the celebrated mushroom.
 Most, if not all, of the mushroom-themed small plates were cooked by the chefs at local restaurants.
 Each booth really outdid themselves in their preparation of their meal and everything was outstandingly delicious!